Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Increases planned maintenance costs: Upfront labor and material costs are higher due to frequent servicing.

-Predictive maintenance is a proactive approach that uses condition-based monitoring and real-time data to identify equipment issues and notify relevant parties before they lead to failure.
-Metrics like vibration analysis, temperature and pressure are tracked so organizations can detect early warning signs and perform maintenance only when it is truly needed.
+Predictive maintenance uses condition-based monitoring and real-time data to identify equipment issues and notify relevant parties before they lead to failure.
+This strategy tracks metrics such as vibration analysis, temperature and pressure, so organizations detect early warning signs and perform maintenance only when needed.

 This method relies on Internet of Things (IoT) sensors and machine learning algorithms to analyze asset performance and determine maintenance needs in real time.
 While it requires a higher upfront investment in technology and expertise, predictive maintenance strategies can significantly reduce downtime, extend equipment life and lower long-term maintenance costs.

 By integrating artificial intelligence with a computerized maintenance management system (CMMS) software, you can forecast maintenance needs and better understand equipment condition to make data-driven decisions that could greatly impact your bottom line.
-Here are a few pros and cons of this more technical approach to equipment upkeep.
+Here are a few pros of this more technical approach to equipment upkeep:

 • Proactive: Predictive maintenance leverages real-time data to prevent issues before they occur.